reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Amazon SQS provides two types of message queues:

-**Standard queues**: They offer maximum throughput, best-effort ordering, and at-least-once delivery.
+**Standard queues**: They provide maximum throughput, best-effort ordering, and at-least-once delivery.
 The standard queue is the default queue type in SQS.
+When using standard queues, we should design our applications to be idempotent so that there is no negative impact when processing the same message more than once.

 **FIFO queues**: FIFO (First-In-First-Out) queues are used for messaging when the order of operations and events exchanged between applications is important, or in situations where we want to avoid processing duplicate messages.
 FIFO queues guarantee that messages are processed exactly once, in the exact order that they are sent.